ejwyman64/GroList/README.md

 ## Why I made this project:
 I made this project to meet the class requirements for Code Louisville's C# and .NET class.
-The assignment was to create something that used object oriented programming in C#, but I was able to choose the direction I took the project and what it would ultimately do.
+The assignment was to create something that used object oriented programming in C#, it had to serialize and deserialize data from some source, and the data had to be manipulated in some way by the user, but I was able to choose the direction I took the project and what it would ultimately do.
 I decided on the categorized shopping list one afternoon while I was making my shopping list.
 I thought it would be good if there was a way to save your grocery lists and then reference them later.
 So I created GroList!
 I learned so much making this project, but some of my favorite lessons were using Enums, deserializing and serializing data, and switch statements.
 Thank you for checking out GroList!

 ## To open this project: